zhangericf/keiken/Week 1/Day 4/Exercice 2/README.md

 While both HTTP/1 and HTTP/2 can be used over HTTPS for secure communication, the default for HTTP/1 is plaintext HTTP.
 In HTTP/2, HTTPS is strongly encouraged, improving security and privacy for users.

+HTTP/2's improvements are designed to enhance performance and efficiency, particularly for modern web applications that use a large number of resources.
+It addresses many of the limitations and inefficiencies of HTTP/1, resulting in faster page load times and better user experiences.

 <b>BONUS HTTP/3</b>
 HTTP/3 is also designed to improve web performance by addressing the limitations of HTTP/1.
 HTTP/2 introduces multiplexing, header compression, and other optimizations, while HTTP/3 goes further by using the QUIC transport protocol to reduce latency and improve reliability.